ucsb-cs184-f23/pj-android-02/team/retrospectives/RETRO_01.md

 # Date of Retrospective: 10/20/23

 * Led by: Cyril Wang
-* Present: EVERYONE
+* Present: everyone
-* Absent: NO ONE
+* Absent: no one

 ## Action items